Cranford, New Jersey: Local government

 Cranford is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.

 The Committee members elect a chairman of the committee who assumes the title of Mayor and another who is selected as Deputy Mayor.
 Both positions carry one-year terms.
 Four of the committee members take on departmental oversight assignments as Commissioner of Finance, Commissioner of Public Safety, Commissioner of Public Works and Engineering, and Commissioner of Public Affairs.
 The Mayor of Cranford does not take on a departmental assignment.
 The Township Committee is a part-time body and the township government is run on a day-to-day basis by the township administrator and various department heads.
-The chief of police is Ryan Greco, the township administrator is Lavona Patterson, and the township clerk is Patricia Donahue.
+The chief of police is Matthew Nazzaro the township administrator is Lavona Patterson, and the township clerk is Patricia Donahue.

-As of 2025, members of the Cranford Township Committee are Mayor Terrence Curran (D, term on committee ends 2025; term as mayor ends December 31, 2025), Deputy Mayor Paul A. Gallo (D, term on committee ends 2026; term as deputy mayor ends 2025), Brian Andrews (D, 2026), Gina Black (R, 2027), and Kathleen Miller Prunty (D, 2025).
+As of 2026, members of the Cranford Township Committee are Mayor Kathleen Miller Prunty (D, term on committee ends 2028; term as mayor ends December 31, 2026), Deputy Mayor Paul A. Gallo (D, term on committee ends 2026; term as deputy mayor ends 2026), Brian Andrews (D, 2026), Gina Black (R, 2027), and Terrence Curran (D, 2028).

-In June 2023, the township committee appointed Paul Gallo to fill the seat expiring in December 2023 that had been held by Jason Gareis until he resigned from office.